 8.3 Despite clause 8.1 the Company shall be authorised to permanently delete User Content where outstanding Fees remain unpaid in accordance with clauses 10 and 11.

-8.4 The Company shall not access, use, modify or otherwise deal with User Content except where required by compulsion of law or upon the User’s authority (such as to provide support for Spatula).
+8.4 The Company shall not access, use, modify or otherwise deal with User Content except where required by compulsion of law or upon the User’s authority (such as to provide support for WeDispatch).

-9.3 The Company makes no warranty as to the suitability of Spatula in regards to the Organisation’s privacy obligations at law or contract, and it is the Organisation’s responsibility to determine whether Spatula is appropriate for the Organisation’s circumstances.
+9.3 The Company makes no warranty as to the suitability of WeDispatch in regards to the Organisation’s privacy obligations at law or contract, and it is the Organisation’s responsibility to determine whether WeDispatch is appropriate for the Organisation’s circumstances.

-10.1 Spatula is a pre-paid service and an Organisation’s account must have sufficient pre-paid credit to create Orders in Spatula.
+10.1 WeDispatch is a pre-paid service and an Organisation’s account must have sufficient pre-paid credit to create Orders in WeDispatch.